PlayFab/gsdk/UnrealPlugin/README.md

 ## Deploy to PlayFab

-Finally, you're ready to [create game servers in the cloud](ThirdPersonMPCloudDeploy.md) using PlayFab Multiplayer Services.
+Finally, you're ready to create game servers in the cloud using PlayFab Multiplayer Services.
+PlayFab MPS supports [Windows servers](ThirdPersonMPCloudDeploy.md) and [Linux servers](LinuxBuildsUE5.md).

 # Acknowledgements